Tulam Gold Rate Today

 Gold loans are financial products where gold jewellery is pledged as collateral.
 The loan amount is determined by the value of the gold, which is directly influenced by the current gold rate.
 When gold rates are high, borrowers can secure a higher loan amount.
 Conversely, a dip in gold rates might reduce the potential loan value.

 The Loan-to-Value (LTV) ratio, which is the ratio of the loan amount to the value of the pledged gold, is another critical factor.
 The Reserve Bank of India has capped the LTV at a maximum of 75% of the gold’s value.
-Therefore, fluctuations in gold rates can significantly impact the LTV and consequently, the loan amount.

-The Tulam Gold Rate plays a crucial role in determining the value of gold loans.
+The Tulam gold rate plays a crucial role in determining the value of gold loans.
 Borrowers and lenders must closely monitor these rates to make informed decisions regarding gold loans.

 How tulam gold rate affects gold loan value